 Court Hearing & Judgment

-You will need to file a request for a trial date hearing.
-Once you do, it’ll be scheduled within 20 days after filing it.
+You will need to file a request for a trial date hearing with one of the many California courts.
+Once filing is complete with one of these California courts, it will be scheduled within 20 days after filing it with the court clerk.
 If the judgment is in your favor, the court will issue you with a Writ of Execution.

 Bottom Line

-We hope our guide has helped you better understand the ins and outs of the eviction process in California.
-However, every case is unique, and if you have any questions get in touch with JTS Property Management.
+We hope our guide has helped you better understand the ins and outs of the eviction law in California.
+However, every case is unique, and if you have any questions regarding evictions get in touch with JTS Property Management.

 We are a highly qualified and expert property management company that serves Fair Oaks, Folsom, El Dorado Hills, Roseville, Granite Bay, and Rocklin.